dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Inside `Admin` > `Connections` > `Slack`;
 - Navigate to the Slack data source settings;
-- Select the Slack channels you want to synchronize with Dust;
+- Select the Slack channels you want to synchronize with Dust- Dust doesn't synchronize private channels;
 - The @Dust bot will automatically join the selected channels.

 THEN, in the Dust app, while signed in as an admin:

-- Confirm that you want to index the channels
+- Confirm that you want to synchronize the channels

 Once that's done, everyone in the Slack workspace can use the @dust Slackbot.
 It only has to be installed once.

 If an admin has installed Dust, @dust Slackbot will show up as a bot user.
 Users can chat with @dust by:

 - Mentioning @dust in a public channel.
-- @dust doesn't work in private channels.
+- Mentioning @dust in private channels.
+- Turn multi-member conversations into private channels to be able to summon @dust from private channels.
 - Users can interact with any other assistants via Slack by summoning @dust ~gpt4 Hello! if you want to interact with @gpt4 for example.
 - Builders can link a custom assistant to a Slack channel when creating or editing a custom assistant, the assistant will automatically be used every time Dust is called in the channel.
 To do this, go to `Admin` > `Assistants` > `Create` or `Edit` > `Slack Integration`.